Tiger Aircraft

 Tiger Aircraft LLC was an American aircraft manufacturer from 1999 to 2006 based in Martinsburg, West Virginia, United States.

 History

 The company was established in 1999 with the aim of returning the AG-5B Tiger to production.
 Tiger Aircraft followed in the footsteps of Grumman American, Gulfstream American and American General Aviation Corporation in manufacturing the Tiger.

-Tiger Aircraft ceased operations by November 2006 and filed for bankruptcy in January 2007.
+Tiger Aircraft had ceased operations by November 2006 and filed for bankruptcy in January 2007.

 Financial difficulties

 Tiger Aircraft was headed by President and Chief Operating Officer N. Gene Criss between August 25, 2003, and early August 2006.
 Criss was fired by the board for allegedly selling the assets of the company to Network Hosts without authority.
 The four companies that owned Tiger Aircraft applied to a West Virginia Circuit Court at that time for a restraining order to prevent further sales and also to declare the previous deals invalid.

 By the middle of 2006, Tiger Aircraft was experiencing financial problems, production of AG-5Bs had been halted, and production workers had been laid off.
 By November 2006, the company employed only two workers and owed $115,000 in back taxes to the municipality.
 On November 30, 2006, it was announced that the Tiger Aircraft buildings were for sale.
 Tiger Aircraft filed for bankruptcy in January 2007.